Cozy Peach Kitchen

 • Steamed broccoli: You can use fresh broccoli florets or frozen broccoli.

 • Panko breadcrumbs add a nice crunchy topping to the bake.
-Leftover panko can be used in tofu cutlets or tofu nuggets.
+Leftover panko can be used in tofu cutlets or panko breaded tofu.

 • Vegan butter: Sticks or spread work here.
 You can also use coconut oil.